Financial Wellness Statistics – 17 Interesting Findings

 (Source: Enrich)

-Financial wellness is becoming an increasingly popular employee benefit.
-A recent survey found that the most common financial wellness benefits from employers include 401K matching, health savings accounts, and tuition reimbursement.
+Financial wellness has become an increasingly popular employee benefit.
+Recent surveys identify the most common offerings as 401K matching, health savings accounts, and tuition reimbursement.

-Financial wellness programs help employees to reduce financial stress and improve their financial wellbeing.
-This is beneficial for both employees and employers.
+Financial wellness programs help employees reduce financial stress while improving overall financial wellbeing.
+This benefits both employees and employers.

-Research has shown that financial stress can lead to decreased productivity at work, increased absenteeism, and higher healthcare costs.
-By providing financial wellness benefits, employers can help to reduce financial stress among their employees and improve their overall wellbeing.
+Research demonstrates that financial stress decreases workplace productivity, increases absenteeism, and raises healthcare costs.
+By offering financial wellness benefits, employers can reduce employee financial stress and enhance overall wellbeing.

 78% of adults live paycheck to paycheck